quiltdata/t4/docs/Technical Reference.md

     ![](./imgs/portfolio-users.png)

-1. Click Products list.
+1. Click Products list, upper left.
 Click the menu to the left of Quilt CloudFormation Template.
 Click Launch product.
 (In the future, use the same menu to upgrade Quilt when a new version is released.)

     ![](./imgs/products-list.png)

 1. Continue to the [CloudFormation](#CloudFormation) section.

 ### CloudFormation